A Guide to Visiting Hampton Beach

 Belly up to the ice chest at Sweet Hannah's Ice Cream, Candy and Souvenirs for a pizza hat to keep the sun off and a waffle cone: vanilla ice cream with chocolate-covered waffle cone pieces and caramel swirled throughout.

 But eating choices aren't limited to food-stand funk.
 Great seafood and great food with ocean-view seating are also part of Hampton Beach chic.
 The Breakers Restaurant in the 100-year-old Ashworth by the Sea serves a knockout lobster bisque and arguably the best wedge salad in New Hampshire.
 The Purple Urchin, upstairs at the Hampton Beach Casino Ballroom overlooking the Seashell Stage, serves a "Seventeen Mile Cioppino" and a yummy Asian noodle salad.
 All the food tastes better when you can eat it and people-watch on Ocean Boulevard.

 Fancy a little music?
-The Mighty Mighty Bosstones and Joe Walsh are among the upcoming acts at the Hampton Beach Casino Ballroom, which opened in 1899 and has seen the likes of Led Zeppelin, The Doors and The Ramones.
+Fitz and the Tantrums and the Beach Boys are among the upcoming acts at the Hampton Beach Casino Ballroom, which opened in 1899 and has seen the likes of Led Zeppelin, The Doors and The Ramones.
 Local teens in the know congregate in the parking lot behind the venue to hear the shows when they're low on cash.